 SHORTAGE IS NOT A NEW PROBLEM

 Despite a large number of recent articles detailing the IT labor shortage in Japan, it is far from a new phenomenon.
-In 2008, the New York Times wrote that after many years of fretting over coming shortages, the country was actually facing a dwindling number of young people entering the engineering and technology related fields.
-Ever since Japan reached first-world status in the 1980s, young people’s interest in science and engineering has declined, and Japanese companies started to feel the recruitment pinch in 2008.
+In 2008, the New York Times wrote that after many years of fretting over coming shortages, the country was actually facing a dwindling number of young people entering the engineering and technology-related fields.
+Ever since Japan reached the first-world status in the 1980s, young people’s interest in science and engineering has declined, and Japanese companies started to feel the recruitment pinch in 2008.
 In the previous 10 years, the number of science and engineering undergraduates fell 10%, while the number of creative arts and health undergraduates increased.
 Despite the drop in science and engineering undergraduates in Japan, 79% of Japanese companies said at the time they either had no plans to hire foreign engineers or were undecided, mostly due to fear that foreign engineers would not be able to adapt to the Japanese language or corporate culture.
-Perhaps for this reason, Japanese companies began employing engineers abroad at affiliates in countries like India, Thailand, and Malaysia.
+Perhaps, for this reason, Japanese companies began employing engineers abroad at affiliates in countries like India, Thailand, and Malaysia.

 ENGINEER SHORTAGES CAUSE SECURITY PROBLEMS